VolkovLabs/business-charts/README.md

 ## Examples

-Collection of [Examples](https://github.com/volkovlabs/volkovlabs-echarts-panel/blob/main/examples) (partially contributed by users) shows off the possibilities and provides a starting point for further exploration.
+Collection of [Examples](https://github.com/volkovlabs/volkovlabs-echarts-panel/blob/main/examples) shows off the possibilities and provides a starting point for further exploration.

 If you have setup a cool looking graph, please share your example.
 Take a look at the existing examples and send a pull-request with yours.